ChielBruin/Gitcovery/REFERENCE.md

 - :type name: str
 - :param name: The name of the branch to checkout
 - :rtype: GitFolder
 - :return: A reference to the root

+##### `clone(cls, loc, address, update=False)`

+Clone a git repository to the specified location and return a reference to the root.
+When there is already a folder with the correct name at that location, cloning is skipped.
+Calling this function is identical to calling
+`cd loc && git clone addr` and setting the root to this location.
+Optionally, you could update the repository (when it already exists) by setting `update` to True.

+- :type update: bool
+- :param update: whether to update the repository when already cloned
+- :type loc: str
+- :param loc: The location to clone to
+- :type address: str
+- :param address: The location of the repository to clone
+- :rtype: GitFolder
+- :return: A reference to the root